aarong/feedme-spec/README.md

   `ActionResponse` messages.

 - `FeedDeltas` (array of [delta objects](#feed-deltas)) contains a sequence of operations to be applied to the feed data.
-It may differ from the deltas passed with other `FeedAction` messages.

 - `FeedMd5` (optional string) is a Base64-encoded MD5 hash of the feed data
   after the feed deltas have been applied.
 It will differ from the hashes passed